ITAgnesmeyer/Diga.WebView2/README.md

 Therefore, the DLL's were included in the project.
 The NATIVEN-DLL's can then be found in the bin directory under native/x86 or native/x64.

-### Name of the project files.
-To enable quick switching between WebView2 versions, the namespaces are kept the same.
-This is how it should be possible to do so later in the goal- project, simply on the basis of the package to decide which version of WebView2 to use.

-- Diga.WebView2.Interop. {Framework}. {PakteVersion}
-- Diga.WebView2.Wrapper. {Framework}. {PaketVersion}
-- Diga.WebView2.WinForms. {Framework}. {PaketVersion}

-- Since version V106643 a name extension is no longer added.

-### Framework:
-- Std =>  Standard 2.0, Standard 2.1
-- Core => Dotnet core 3.1, 5.0, 6.0
-- Framework => NET framework 4.7.2

 ### Package version:
 This means the version of the WebView2 packages.